Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Introduction

 \IEEEPARstart{A}{utonomous} driving has excellent potential in mitigating traffic congestion and improving driving safety.
 Perception, akin to eyes in autonomous driving, constitutes the foundation for successive functions, such as motion prediction, path planning and maneuver control \cite{paden2016survey, xiao2020multimodal}.
 To achieve optimal accuracy and robustness of the perception system, various sensors are integrated into autonomous vehicles, allowing for the utilization of their complementary and redundant characteristics \cite{feng2020deep, liang2019multi}.
 However, which sensors to choose and how to fuse the data between different sensors have emerged as challenging issues requiring further exploration.

 Given the rich semantic information that can be perceived, cameras are widely utilized in autonomous driving for object detection, segmentation and tracking.
 LiDARs calculate the distance to surrounding objects by measuring the time difference of the laser beam from emission to reception via the objects.
-The denser the laser beam emitted by a LiDAR sensor, the clearer an object's three-dimensional (3D) contour.
+The denser the laser layers emitted by a LiDAR sensor, the clearer an object's three-dimensional (3D) contour.
 These complementary features provided by cameras and LiDARs have made LiDAR-camera sensor fusion a hot topic in recent years, and achieved high accuracy in two-dimensional (2D) and 3D object detection \cite{chen2017multi, ku2018joint, li2016vehicle, nabati2019rrpn}, semantic segmentation \cite{zhang2015sensor, yin2020fusionlane} and object tracking \cite{asvadi20163d, fang2019camera}.
-Despite their strengths, both LiDARs and cameras suffer from the same defect of being sensitive to adverse weather conditions (e.g., rain, fog, snow) that can significantly diminish their field of view and object recognition capabilities.
-Additionally, neither LiDARs nor cameras can detect objects' velocities without using temporal information.
-In time-critical situations, relying solely on temporal information is not feasible, as estimating objects' velocities is crucial for collision avoidance.
+Despite their strengths, both LiDARs and cameras suffer from the same defect of being sensitive to adverse weather conditions (e.g., rain, fog, snow) that can significantly diminish their field of view and object recognition capabilities \cite{yoneda2019automated}.
 Moreover, the high cost of LiDAR products has brought certain difficulties in promoting their widespread adoption \cite{li2022exploiting}.

 Compared to LiDARs and cameras, radars exhibit superior effectiveness under challenging lighting and weather conditions \cite{major2019vehicle, wang2021rodnet}.
 Radars can also deliver accurate velocity estimation for all detected objects depending on the Doppler effect without requiring any temporal information \cite{nabati2021centerfusion}.
 With these characteristics, radars are widely used in Advanced Driving Assistance Systems (ADAS) applications, including collision avoidance, Adaptive Cruise Control (ACC), Lane Change Assist (LCA) and Automatic Emergency Braking (AEB).
-For autonomous driving vehicles, radar-camera fusion makes it possible to not only perceive outlines, colors and textures of the surroundings, but also detect their velocities and ranges regardless of weather and lighting conditions, as depicted in Fig. \ref{fig:cover}.
+As depicted in Figure \ref{fig:cover}, the integration of radar and camera data in sensor fusion enables a comprehensive perception of the surrounding environment in terms of outlines, colors, textures, ranges, and velocities.
+Moreover, the fusion system can operate continuously throughout the day regardless of weather and lighting conditions.